ivanursul/ivanursul/articles/java/open-source-collections.md

 More information about Maven, and how to use it, you can find in this <a href="https://maven.apache.org/">article</a>.

-Below, you can find some Interfaces from Package com.google.common.collect, supported by *Guava*.
+Below, you can find some Interfaces from Package com.google.common.collect, supported by Guava.
 For further information feel free to check the <a href="https://google.github.io/guava/releases/snapshot-jre/api/docs/">official website</a>:
 <table>
   <tr>
     <th>Interfaces</th>